AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 - ``-DCMAKE_OSX_ARCHITECTURES="arm64;x86_64"``

+Please note that OCIO dependencies must be built as universal libraries as well.
+If you can't build all the dependencies as universal libraries, you can set ``OCIO_INSTAL_EXT_PACKAGES=ALL`` and OCIO will handle it.

 Several command-line tools (such as ``ocioconvert``) require reading or writing image files.
 If ``OCIO_USE_OIIO_FOR_APPS=OFF``, these will be built using OpenEXR rather than OpenImageIO and therefore you will be limited to using OpenEXR files with these tools rather than the